 Interests: Contemporary and historical literary fiction, women's commercial fiction, psychological thrillers, literary non-fiction and short stories.

-Daniel has been published by Penguin, Hamish Hamilton, Allison and Busby, BBC Books, Chicken House, Scholastic and Badger, and he is represented by a leading London agent.
-He has written for the BBC’s Doctor Who books, and most recently his work has been aimed at young readers.
-He has taught on the Creative Writing MA at Sheffield Hallam University and has led workshops with adult learners and with children and teenagers in over 300 schools.
+Daniel has written over 25 books, and in a 20-year career he has been published by Penguin, Hamish Hamilton, Allison and Busby, BBC Books, Chicken House, Scholastic USA and Badger Learning.
+He is represented by a leading London agent and is published in over 10 countries.
+He has written three of the BBC’s original Doctor Who novels as well as his own work for adults, children and teenagers.
+He has taught on the Creative Writing MA at Sheffield Hallam University, is a regular judge at the Off The Shelf Festival’s “Novel Slam” and has led writing days and workshops in over 400 primary and secondary schools.
+Daniel is a Cornerstones core editor.

 Interests: history and historical fiction (except military and Western), contemporary adult fiction, psychological thrillers, suburban noir, conservation/the environment, unlikeable and unreliable protagonists, villain psychology